danweitzel/webpage/content/home/projects.md

 "The non-democratic consequences of intra-party democracy:  Evidence from the SPD membership referendum" (with Kai J&auml;ger)

-"Electoral Consequences of Leadership Changes in Parliamentary Democracies" (with Zeynep Somer-Topcu)

 ### Voter Behavior and Knowledge
 "French Political Knowledge" (Robert Luskin, Bruno Cautres, Sherry Lowrance)